 In collaborative practice, the idea of “winning” is simplified: when both spouses work together to achieve a resolution which meets their needs (but not necessarily their wants), protects their children, and maintains their integrity, both sides win.

-Collaborative negotiation is a growing area of practice within the field of family law, but only a few lawyers in Colorado practice true collaborative law.
+Collaborative negotiation is a growing area of practice within the field of family law, but only those who have undergone specific collaborative practice true collaborative law.
 It represents the cutting edge of divorce practice, and offers separating spouses the opportunity to work through their divorce in the most respectful, least destructive way.
 There are several important aspects to the collaborative divorce, the most important of which are the following:

 Agreement not to litigate: In order to truly work collaboratively, each spouse and their lawyers agree in writing to not seek intervention from the court during the period of negotiation.

-Team effort: The collaborative divorce is a joint project of both spouses and their lawyers.
+Team effort: The collaborative divorce is a joint project of both spouses, their lawyers, a collaborative facilitator and a neutral financial specialist.
 Each lawyer still has the obligation to advise his or her client of relevant law, help the client gather all necessary information, and advise the client regarding divorce issues the client would not be expected to know.
-However, when the group of four meets in negotiation, the focus is on working together to reach agreements which meet the legitimate needs of each spouse.
-This is in contrast to the typical litigated divorce, where even in settlement negotiations the focus is on an adversarial grabbing of as much of the pie (and any crumbs on the table) as possible.
+However, when the collaborative group meets in negotiation, the focus is on working together to reach agreements which meet the legitimate needs of each spouse.
+This is in contrast to the approach in many litigated divorces, where even in settlement negotiations an adversarial, contestive, approach is used.
 When working collaboratively, the team works to find solutions that do the least harm to, and generate the most benefits for, each party.

 Realism: Collaboration is not a panacea, in which all of the difficult emotions, financial and child issues attendant to a divorce magically disappear.
 Instead, it is a highly realistic approach to all of the issues in the divorce.
 A litigated divorce tends to focus on legal issues alone, leaving aside the broader impact divorce has on a person.
 Skilled collaborators will recognize that people in the end want more from their divorce than simply taking as much money, or as much of the children’s time, as possible.
 People also need a sense of integrity, of closure, and recognition that divorce is a beginning as well as an end.

 Training: Lawyers need training to practice collaborative law effectively.
 Our firm has engaged in this training, and is ready to help you collaboratively resolve your divorce.
-As a member of the Boulder County Family Law Project, Daryl James has both participated in and taught at many collaborative trainings.
-We welcome collaborative cases, and offer reduced hourly rates for work in this area.
+As a member of the Colorado Collaborative Divorce Professionals and the Collaborative Professionals of Boulder County, Daryl James has both participated in and taught at many collaborative trainings.

 COLLABORATIVE LAW LINKS